dccuchile/wefe/doc/user_guide.rst

 2. Load the word sets:

-Now, we will load the WEAT word set.
-From this, we will create three queries that will intended to measure gender bias and two queries to measure ethnicity bias.
+Now, we will load the WEAT word set and create three queries.
+The first query is intended to measure gender bias and the other two are intended to measure ethnicity bias.

 >>> # Load the WEAT word sets
 >>> word_sets = load_weat()